 Ecological Role of Tree Kangaroo

-- Tree kangaroos play a huge important role in the culture and diet of the indigenous people.
+- Tree kangaroos play a hugely important role in the culture and diet of the indigenous people.

 - They are the main source of protein for these people.

 - They are hunted not only for their tasty meat but also for their rich and bushy fur.